williamfzc/srctx/README.md

 # srctx: source context

-A library for converting your codebase into graph data structures.
-Powered by tree-sitter and LSIF.
+A library for extracting definition/reference graphs from your codebase.
+Powered by tree-sitter and LSIF/SCIP.

 | Name           | Status                                                                                                                                            |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------------------|